Build

 Important

-Unattend.xmlwhen copying it to the Apps folder.
+Unattend.xmlwhen it stages it into the Apps folder.

 When to Use This Option